johnsto/goserve/README.md

 * Range handling
 * HTTPS (TLS)
 * Custom error pages
-* Custom headers (v0.2)
+* Custom headers
-* GZip compression (v0.2)
+* GZip compression

-If you want anything more or less than this, then you may want to consider rolling your own.
-Go makes it [ridiculously simple](https://code.google.com/p/go-wiki/wiki/HttpStaticFiles) to serve static files out-of-the-box, and [Martini](http://martini.codegangsta.io) is perfect for dynamic sites.
+If you want anything more (or less!) than this, then you may want to consider writing your own - Go makes it [ridiculously simple](https://code.google.com/p/go-wiki/wiki/HttpStaticFiles) to serve static files out-of-the-box.
+For everything else, [Martini](http://martini.codegangsta.io) is worth a good look.

 ## Performance

-In a completely arbitrary, unscientific and unreliable test on a machine where `python -m SimpleHTTPServer` achieved 46reqs/sec and Node's `http-server` achieved 625reqs/sec, `goserve` achieved 4716 reqs/sec.
+In a completely arbitrary, unscientific and unreliable test on a machine where `python -m SimpleHTTPServer` achieved 46 reqs/sec and Node's `http-server` achieved 625 reqs/sec, `goserve` achieved 4716 reqs/sec.

+## Installation

+Either `go get github.com/johnsto/goserve`, or download a [binary from gobuild.io](http://gobuild.io/github.com/johnsto/goserve).

 ## Configuration